ksnovak/Multigame_Browser/README.md

     * If you follow a huge game (e.g. League) and a small game (e.g. Stardew Valley), you probably won't see any streams for the smaller game on the first page.
 Find a way to weight game value so there's a reasonable spread
     * "Simplest" solution would probably be to have a cutoff for game # of viewers.
 Alternate between displaying streams for the larger set and the smaller set.
 * BIG: Integrate Twitch's oauth, so we can directly pull Following Users/Games details
+* COOL: Various sorting/grouping options.
+    * "Show me all the Rimworld streams, then all the Stardew streams, ..."
+    * "Show me the specified users first, then all the rest"
+* Pagination

 ## Backburner /  Don't forget:
 * Change promises to async, for clarity     https://medium.com/@bluepnume/learn-about-promises-before-you-start-using-async-await-eb148164a9c8